ollie-grove/portfolio-site/README.md

     - Viewport size = Screen size / Device Pixel Ratio
     - CSS pixel ratio = Screen size / viewport size (https://blisk.io/devices/details/iphone-12)
+- Problem: The social media icons went offscreen when in tablet and desktop mode.
+Solution:

 To see how you can add code snippets, see below: